Kenya at the 2016 Summer Paralympics

 Kenya competed at the 2016 Summer Paralympics in Rio de Janeiro, Brazil, from 7 September to 18 September 2016.

 The Team

 The team's Chef de Mission was Maina Kamau.
-The Kenyan sportspeople delegation scheduled to compete was 24 strong, with 19 athletes and 5 guides.
+The Kenyan delegation scheduled to compete was 24 strong, with 19 athletes and 5 guides.

 Kenya National Paralympic Committee

 There were allegations of corruption inside the Kenya National Paralympic Committee by the Nairobi News and Daily Nation in regards to the size and selection of people to go as part of the Kenyan delegation to Rio.

 Funding and support

 Kenya's Paralympic campaign had funding issues, which made it difficult for its sportspeople to attend world championship events as part of their Rio qualifying efforts.
 Overall issues with lack of funding led to questions by the country's NPC if the country could end up missing the 2016 Paralympics entirely because sportspeople cannot attend important qualifying events.
 If they missed the Games, it would be the first time the country missed them since they boycotted the 1976 Paralympics in Toronto.

 The government had budgeted US$1.2 million/Sh130mn to send the team to Rio.
 Safaricom sponsored the team by providing Sh5mn to assist in costs to compete.